-Cherry Tree is an attractive one bedroomed Grade II listed holiday cottage for couples with Wi-Fi, which sits alongside the other luxurious coastal cottages at Littlecourt Cottages.
-Sleeping 2 it is only a short distance from the beaches of Sidmouth on the South Devon coast.
+Cherry Tree is an attractive one bedroom Grade II listed self catering holiday cottage and is only a short distance from the beaches of Sidmouth on the East Devon coast.

-A charming 17th Century self-catering luxury Devon coastal cottage with Wi-Fi for up to 6 people located only a short walk from the beach and the town centre of Sidmouth.
-PLEASE NOTE THAT FROM JANUARY 2020 THIS COTTAGE WILL ONLY SLEEP UP TO 4 GUESTS IN 2 BEDROOMS
+Take a closer look at Hemphaye, a charming 17th-Century self-catering luxury Devon coastal cottage with Wi-Fi for up to 6 people in 3 bedrooms (2 bathrooms) located only a short walk from the beach and the town centre of Sidmouth.

 The Linhay in Sidmouth, East Devon sleeps 6.
 One of seven spacious and comfortable East Devon holiday cottages at Boswell Farm.
 This child-friendly coastal cottage near Sidmouth is set amidst secluded and delightfully rural Sweetcombe valley.
 Pets welcome.